-The items listed below, when applicable, should be distributed with the notice of race, but should not be included as numbered paragraphs in the notice.
+The items listed below, when applicable, should be distributed with the notice of race, but should not be included as numbered paragraphs within in the notice.

-I An entry form, to be signed by the boat's owner or owner's representative, containing words such as 'I agree to be bound by The Racing Rules of Sailing and by all other rules that govern this event.'
+1 An entry form, to be signed by the boat's owner or owner's representative, containing words such as 'I agree to be bound by The Racing Rules of Sailing and by all other rules that govern this event.'

-- 2 For an event where entries from other countries are expected, the applicable national prescriptions in English.
+- 2 For an event where entries from other countries are expected, In an international event, the applicable national prescriptions of the national authority in English.

 - 3 List of sponsors, if appropriate.

 - 4 Lodging and camping information.

 - 5 Description of meal facilities.

-- 6 Race committee and protest committee members.
+- 6 Race committee and {protest committee} {jury} members.

 - 7 Special mooring or storage requirements.

 - 8 Sail and boat repair facilities and ship's chandlers.

 - 9 Charter boat availability.